etnlbck/etnlbck/README.md

 ![Nate_Lubeck_Banner](https://github.com/user-attachments/assets/945888c5-5e2f-4828-9724-17b19f3a6661)
 A digital playground for experiments in art, design, and code.
-This repo explores creative technology at the intersection of aesthetics, engineering, and philosophy.
+Exploring creative technology at the intersection of aesthetics, engineering, and philosophy.

 ---